googleSandy/secops-skills/README.md

 ## 🔄 Keeping References Up to Date

-Reference files are scraped from Google's live documentation using a combination of a general recursive crawler (`scripts/crawler.py`) and a specialized updater (`scripts/update_references.py`) for structured tables.
-These maintenance scripts are hosted in the private publisher repository to keep the public repository focused on clean, consumable content.
+Reference files are scraped from Google Cloud's live documentation using a combination of a general recursive crawler and a specialized updater (`scripts/update_references.py`) for structured tables.

 ### Automated (GitHub Actions)